 Associate Professor of English

 Nicolle Jordan teaches and writes about British literature and culture of the long eighteenth-century.
 Intersecting with feminism and ecocriticism, her work focuses on the relationship between landscape and women’s property ownership.
 Her book, Prolific Ground: Landscape and Eighteenth-Century British Women's Writing, is now under consideration at a university press.
-Recent articles on related topics include “Anne Finch and the Fallen Country House” (in The Intellectual Culture of the British Country House [Manchester University Press, 2015]) and “‘I Writ These Lines on the Body of the Tree’: Jane Barker’s Arboreal Poetics” (in Invaluable Trees: Cultures of Nature, 1660-1830 [Voltaire Foundation, 2012]).
+Recent articles on related topics include “Anne Finch and the Fallen Country House.” (in The Intellectual Culture of the English Country House [Manchester University Press, 2015]) and “‘I Writ These Lines on the Body of the Tree’: Jane Barker’s Arboreal Poetics” (in Invaluable Trees: Cultures of Nature, 1660-1830 [Voltaire Foundation, 2012]).

 For list of publications and awards, please click here.